rgranadino/mage2_vagrant/README.md

 ## Magento2 Vagrant Box
 A simple way to get magento2 up and running.
 It consists of a Debian Wheezy box provised via Puppet.
+The provider is Virtual Box.
 It will install apache2 +fastcgi, php, php-fpm, mysql and any other necessary dependancies.

 The Magento 2 repository is a git submodule and can be edited/explored from the host machine.
 It is accessed by the guest via shared directories.